punksnotdev/INSTRUMENT/README.md

 ```

-## Groups of INSTRUMENTS
+## Group

-You can group instruments for easier manipulation, while retaining access to individual instruments
+You can group Instruments for easier manipulation, while retaining access to individual instruments

 ```SuperCollider